 Tip 2: Be precise and clear with your answer

 “I hold a bachelor’s degree in quality management.
 I have been practicing as a quality manager for over five years.
 With my professional training and experience, I believe that I am the best fit for this post.
-I am a good team leader and decision maker.
-I also have an eye to detail and hence, making it possible for me to work well as a quality manager.
-Further, I will bring in my managerial skills the organization that will enable me to contribute effectively to the realization of the strategic goals.”
+I am a good team leader and decision-maker.
+I also have an eye for detail and hence, making it possible for me to work well as a quality manager.
+Further, I will bring in my managerial skills to the organization that will enable me to contribute effectively to the realization of the strategic goals.”

 9. As A Quality Manager, What Management Style Do You Employ?

 The interviewer expects you to bring out what style of management you intend to use.